-The Pyramids of Giza, the Great Sphinx, Luxor Temple and Abu Simbel.
+The Pyramids of Giza, the Great Sphinx, Luxor Temple, and Abu Simbel.
 These are the names of ancient ruins that come to mind when thinking of Egypt’s great monuments.
-But what about the Red and Bent Pyramids?
+But what about Egypt’s Red Pyramid and Bent Pyramid?

 Before visiting the Red Pyramid of Dahshur, I didn’t even know it existed.
-Our guide Maha told us that it is her favourite pyramid of all in Egypt, so I took her word for it and expected something grand when arriving.
+Our guide Maha told us that the Red Pyramid it is her favorite pyramid of all in Egypt, so I took her word for it and expected something grand when we arrived.

 By the time they finished the Red Pyramid, Pharaoh Sneferu (2613-2589 BCE) got it right and designed the pyramids that we all know today when we think of Egypt.